20 Most Popular Foods in Cameroon

 The meal is considered a success when you can see its sauce absorbed right into the plantain.

 14. Poulet DG

 Poulet DG is a dish for a special occasion.
 It is called poulet DG, in French, poulet is chicken and DG is the French abbreviation for Directeur General, which means CEO.

 This melange of seasoned chicken and fried ripe plantain together with a flavorful tomato sauce creates a colorful gombo that tastes absolutely delicious.
 It is one of the best dishes to start with if you are new to Cameroonian cuisine, being easy to make and easy to find the ingredients in all markets.

 15. Mashed Potatoes and Beans

-Pomme pilé in French or banso tukuni in the northwest, mashed potatoes and beans is a staple dish in Cameroon – particularly in the west and northwest regions where it originates.
+Pomme pilé in French or Banso Tukuni in the northwest, mashed potatoes, and beans are a staple dish in Cameroon – particularly in the western and northwest regions where it originates.
 It is not easy to stop eating it once you’ve started, but too much would leave you exhausted.